NEARFoundation/api.grants/README.md

 #### Agreement signature

-> This route has been created as a workaround because it seems like the hellosign API doesn't allow to have one signer using the embedded widget and the other using the hello sign website
+> This route has been created as a workaround because it seems like the hellosign API doesn't allow to have one signer using the embedded widget and the other using the hello sign website; more info here: https://github.com/NEARWEEK/api.grants/issues/22#issuecomment-1180164237

 - Route: `/admin/:adminToken/accounts/:nearId/grants/:id/agreement/signature`
   - `adminToken`: ADMIN_TOKEN from the env variable to authorize the request